Blue dwarf (red-dwarf stage)

 A blue dwarf is a hypothetical class of star that develops from a red dwarf after it has exhausted much of its hydrogen fuel supply.
-Because red dwarfs fuse their hydrogen slowly and are fully convective (allowing their entire hydrogen supply to be fused, instead of merely that in the core), they are predicted to have lifespans of trillions of years; the Universe is currently not old enough for any blue dwarfs to have formed yet.
-Their future existence is predicted based on theoretical models.
+Because red dwarfs fuse their hydrogen slowly and are fully convective (allowing their entire hydrogen supply to be fused, instead of merely that in the core), they are predicted to have lifespans of trillions of years; the universe is currently not old enough for any blue dwarfs to have formed yet.
+Their existence is predicted based on theoretical models.

 Hypothetical scenario

 Stars increase in core power and pressure as they age, creating a power excess, which means they will find a way to get brighter.
-For stars more massive than red dwarfs, their opaque atmosphere means the star has to get bigger to become more luminous.
+For stars more massive than red dwarfs, their opaque atmosphere means the star has to get larger to become more luminous.
 However, it is predicted that red dwarfs with less than have clearer atmospheres.
 Thus they can increase luminosity simply by getting hotter, and as a result, more blue.